Canucks beat Golden Knights 4-0 to again avoid elimination - WHIZ News

-Demko did the rest in his second playoff start, forcing a Game 7 Friday in the Edmonton bubble.
+Demko did the rest in his second playoff start, becoming the third rookie goalie in NHL history to force a Game 7 with a shutout.

 Demko has stopped 90 of 91 shots in two starts, leaving the Golden Knights frustrated in their attempt to reach the Western Conference finals for the second time in three years.